thisbythem/stag/README.md

 - Deploy your code to a server (via git, rsync or ftp)
 - Pull your content down from a server (via git, rsync or ftp)
-- Clear your site cache; locally or remotely
+- Clear your site cache -- locally or remotely
-- Set file permissions; locally or remotely
+- Set file permissions -- locally or remotely

 ## Who is it for?
 You're a good looking Statamic developer who loves the command line.
 You